Hamad-hossen/Detection-and-Prevention-of-DDOS-and-HTTP-Flood-Attacks-Using-Snort-Intrusion-Detection-Techniques/README.md

 This repository contains the source code and configuration files used in the network protection system presented in the published research paper:

-The project presents a network protection system designed to detect and automatically respond to network attacks using Snort 3 and iptables.
-The system is implemented on Ubuntu Server and deployed transparently within the network using a Linux Layer 2 bridge.
+The project presents a network protection system designed to detect and automatically respond to network attacks using **Snort 3** and **iptables**.
+The system is implemented on **Ubuntu Server** and deployed transparently within the network using a **Linux Layer 2 bridge**.
+It also includes a custom **web-based management and monitoring dashboard** for real-time security monitoring and log visualization.

-The main objective of the project is to combine intrusion detection with automated response, allowing detected malicious source IP addresses to be temporarily blocked without requiring continuous manual intervention.
+The main objective of the project is to combine **intrusion detection, automated response, and security monitoring**.
+When malicious source IP addresses are detected, they can be automatically blocked for a predefined period and monitored through the web-based dashboard without requiring continuous manual intervention or direct command-line access.

 ---

 ## Project Architecture

-The experimental laboratory was built using **VMware Workstation** and **GNS3**, providing a virtualized and controlled environment for implementing, testing, and evaluating the proposed network protection system.
+The experimental laboratory was built using **VMware Workstation** and **GNS3**, providing a virtualized and controlled environment for implementing, testing, and evaluating the network protection system.

-GNS3 was used to design and simulate the network topology and the communication between the different network components, while VMware Workstation provided the virtualization environment for the required virtual machines.
+**VMware Workstation** was used as the virtualization platform for the required virtual machines, while **GNS3** was used to design and simulate the network topology and the communication between the different network components.

 The Ubuntu Server protection system is positioned transparently between the network router and the internal network.
-The server uses a Linux bridge to forward traffic at Layer 2 while Snort 3 monitors the traffic for suspicious activity.
+It uses a **Linux Layer 2 bridge** to forward network traffic transparently, while Snort 3 monitors the traffic for suspicious activity.

+### Experimental Topology

 The experimental topology includes:

 - Attacker machine
 - Windows 10 client
-- Internet/cloud segment
+- Internet / Cloud segment
 - Router (R1)
 - Ubuntu Server security system
 - Network switch
-- Web server representing the protected service/network
+- Web server representing the protected service

-The topology allows attack traffic to pass through the Ubuntu Server while the protection system monitors and responds to malicious traffic.
+The topology allows attack and legitimate traffic to pass through the Ubuntu Server while the protection system monitors the traffic, detects malicious activity, automatically responds to detected threats, and provides security statistics through the web dashboard.

 ---